Batman123n/Office-installation-script/Master scripts.md

+# Python user input based scripts
-# Master scripts are just python scripts that let user chose which version of office they want.
+Master scripts are python scripts which let user chose which version of office they want to install.
+The executables are same as python scripts but can be used without python installed.